cyrta/dscaper/README.md

   - `ref_db (int)`: Reference decibel level for the generated audio.
 Default is -20.
   - `reverb (float)`: Amount of reverb to apply to the generated audio.
 Default is 0.0.
   - `save_isolated_events (bool)`: Whether to save isolated audio files for each event.
 Default is False.
-  - `save_isolated_eventtypes (bool)`: Whether to save isolated audio files for each event type.
+  - `save_isolated_positions (bool)`: Whether to save isolated audio files for each event position.
 Default is False.

 ```python
 from scaper.dscaper_datatypes import DscaperGenerate